milescb/PiWebsite/README.md

 sudo certbot --nginx
 ```

 Now you have a secure(ish) website to play around with!
+Note that this is only necessary if using a free domain.

-## Running python services for website support
+## Running `python` services for website support

 To create the `python` environment, run